 Lithuanian experts note that, bearing in mind the fact that the Lithuanian vehicle stock is relatively old, Volkswagen cars with rigged emission test results would still be less polluting than most older cars currently in use in Lithuania.

 There are almost 13,000 Volkswagen vehicles with diesel engines that are under suspicion currently registered in Lithuania, Latvia and Estonia.
 Half of them are used in Lithuania.
 There are additionally over a thousand Audi cars that use Volkswagen engines.
+Some of them are Jetta towing capacity.

 The German carmaker has informed its representatives in Lithuania that, despite the possibility of greater pollution, the vehicles are technically safe and good to use.